College of Family Physicians of Canada: Canadian Family Physician

 The CFPC's official monthly journal is Canadian Family Physician.

 Family physicians have the possibility of accumulating MAINPRO credits by "performing brief reflective exercises after reading eligible articles in the journal," thereby contributing to the spread of family medicine stories and experience across the country to the various readers of CFP.

 Family Medicine Forum

 Each year, the CFPC hosts the Family Medicine Forum (FMF), a national family medicine conference.
 The conference offers hundreds of clinical and professional development sessions for family physicians over three days in November.
 The conference is held at varying host cities and provinces each year.
 The 2016 FMF was held in Vancouver, British Columbia.

 Research and Education Foundation

 The Research and Education Foundation of the CFPC was established to provide funding for honours, awards, scholarships, and grants bestowed by the organization to its members.
 It is a registered charity with the Government of Canada.

-Choosing Wisely Canada recommendations

-In collaboration with the Canadian Medical Association's Forum on General and Family Practice Issues, the CFPC released a list of "Eleven Things Physicians and Patients Should Question" as part of the Choosing Wisely Canada campaign.
-Recommendations 1 to 5 were released on 2 April 2014 and recommendations 6 to 11 were released on 29 October 2014.
-Recommendations specific for Canadian family medicine include: